chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-One of the most challenging problems I faced was at Toyou Feiji Electronics when we were experiencing severe performance issues with our storage management platform.
-The application was loading slowly, and users were experiencing timeouts when managing large storage clusters.
-I approached this systematically: first, I profiled the application and identified that our build process was taking over 10 minutes, and the frontend was making too many API calls.
-My solution involved migrating from Webpack to Vite, which reduced build times by over 60%, and I refactored the API layer to implement batch requests and caching strategies.
-I also optimized our Vue.js components by implementing lazy loading and virtual scrolling for large data sets.
-The outcome was dramatic - page load times improved from 8 seconds to under 2 seconds, and the overall user experience became much smoother.
-This experience taught me the importance of performance monitoring and taking a holistic approach to optimization across the entire stack.

-1. 不是调用太多API，我们原先使用 webpack 进行项目构建，而是随着项目代码规模的扩大，webpack 构建速度慢的问题逐渐显现，每次构建都需要花费大量时间，体验不是很好。此时新兴工具 vite 的成熟和官方支持，我计划将 webpack 替换为 vite。在重构期间我们遇到了一些问题：1. 第一个问题是依赖库的兼容问题，当升级到 vite 时，一些构建依赖库也需要替换为 vite 生态中的方案 2. 构建脚本的重新编排 3. 新语法
+One of the most challenging problems I faced was at Toyou Feiji Electronics when our Vue 2 storage management platform was experiencing severe build performance issues.

+As our codebase grew, the Webpack build process was taking over 10 minutes, severely impacting our development workflow.
+I proposed migrating to Vite to solve this, but it wasn't straightforward since Vite is designed for Vue 3 by default.

+I had to tackle several technical challenges: first, configuring the @vitejs/plugin-vue2 to make Vue 2.7 compatible with Vite; second, replacing incompatible Webpack loaders with Vite plugins; and third, updating syntax differences like environment variables and import statements throughout the codebase.
+The most critical part was coordinating extensive stability testing with our QA team to ensure no regressions were introduced.
+After weeks of careful migration and testing, we achieved over 60% faster build times - from 9 minutes down to under 3 minutes.
+This experience taught me the importance of thorough planning when upgrading core infrastructure and the value of close collaboration with the testing team.

 ---